 Autonomy is defined as self-determination (see also Chapter 61).
 Respect for individual autonomy is understood to be an elemental principle of our society.
 Nonetheless, all of us face limitations on how much we can truly determine our fates.
 Limitations of resources and opportunity, societal and legal prohibitions, and the limits imposed by the rights of others not to have their autonomy infringed upon all limit one’s self-determination.
 There are also limitations on who qualifies as an autonomous “self.”
 The full right to self-determination is generally recognized to apply only to adults who are “of sound mind.”

 Paternalism is defined as limiting an individual’s autonomy in order either to prevent that individual from doing harm to themselves or to prevent the person from missing a substantial benefit.
 The circumstances under which paternalism is acceptable are not defined by the action the individual may wish to undertake, or by the probable untoward consequences of an action, but rather by the individual’s ability to make decisions.
 In other words, our wish to protect an individual from doing themselves harm does not justify paternalism; we cannot prevent an individual from doing things that may cause them harm (drinking, sky diving, etc).
 We can only justify intervention if we judge that an individual lacks the capacity to make decisions.
 In such a case, we are responsible for protecting the person from the possible harm of an incapable decision.

-The interplay between these concepts ...
+The interplay between ...